http2jp/http2-frame-test-case/README.md

 ## Test algorithm

-First, dcode a JOSN file to data structures in your programming language.
+First, decode a JSON file to data structures in your programming language.
-For simplicity, we refer such data structures just by JSON names, such as "frame".
+For simplicity, we refer to such data structures just by JSON names, such as "frame".

-To decode "wire", you MUST use default setting values of HTTP2 and an empty dynamic table of HAPCK.
+To decode "wire", you MUST use default setting values of HTTP2 and an empty dynamic table of HPACK.

 ### Normal cases